NTIA/scos-sensor/README.md

 - ADDITIONAL_USER_NAMES: Comma separated list of additional admin usernames.
 - ADDITIONAL_USER_PASSWORD: Password for additional admin users.
-- ADMIN_NAME: Username for the admin user.
 - ADMIN_EMAIL: Email used to generate admin user.
 Change in production.
+- ADMIN_NAME: Username for the admin user.
 - ADMIN_PASSWORD: Password used to generate admin user.
 Change in production.
 - AUTHENTICATION: Authentication method used for scos-sensor.
 Supports `TOKEN` or `CERT`.
 - BASE_IMAGE: Base docker image used to build the API container.
+Note, this should updated when switching signal analyzers.
 - CALLBACK_AUTHENTICATION: Sets how to authenticate to the callback URL.
 Supports `TOKEN` or `CERT`.
 - CALLBACK_SSL_VERIFICATION: Set to “true” in production environment.
 If false, the SSL certificate validation will be ignored when posting results to the callback URL.
-- CALLBACK_TIMEOUT: The timeout for the requests sent to the callback URL.
+- CALLBACK_TIMEOUT: The timeout for the posts sent to the callback URL when a scheduled action is completed.
 - DEBUG: Django debug mode.
 Set to False in production.
 - DOCKER_TAG: Always set to “latest” to install newest version of docker containers.
 - DOMAINS: A space separated list of domain names.
 Used to generate [ALLOWED_HOSTS](